tkaryadis/squery-spark/README.md

 # SQuery-spark

-Querying and data processing Clojure library, for Apache-Spark, and Delta Lake.
+Querying and data processing Clojure library, for Apache-Spark

 # Rationale

-SQL is a domain specific language but its not a general programming language Python/Scala/Java are general programming languages, but not domain specific languages Use one or them, or combine them with code and queries in strings is problematic.
+SQL is a domain specific language, not a general programming language
+Python/Scala/Java are general programming languages, but not domain specific languages
+Use one or them, or combine them with code and queries in strings is problematic

 Clojure can do both, in simple way, its dynamic and functional running on JVM

 Clojure is used because
 1. we can make domain specific language with it so we don't need SQL (has macros and its homoiconic making it ideal language to make DSL's )
 2. its general programming language also